-I was initially pretty resistant to having company values, as evidenced by it taking us 5 years to release them.
-I thought values were just one of those checkbox things you do as a company when you get big enough.
-But as the team has grown and through talking with some excellent advisors, I've come to realize that if done the right way values can be an excellent tool.
-Here's some of my ground rules thinking for how we approached the values:
+Initially, I was resistant to having company values.
+I thought values were just one of those checkbox things you do as a company when you get corporate.
+But as the team has grown, I've come to realize that if done the right way values can be an excellent tool.

 Most company values are BS / worthless.
-We should only define values if they are useful.
+We should only articulate values if they are useful.

 Our values must have credible opposites.
 There is no point to just saying nice things that we should obviously aspire to.